 - Use coaching to help identify strengths, weaknesses, to negotiate problems and work on specific goals

 Setting up adults with ADHD for success in the workplace is crucial for their well-being.
 Many jurisdictions have a disability act, where workers can request workplace accommodations.
-However, most people with ADHD would prefer not to disclose their condition because of the stigma attached to mental health conditions because they do not want to be judged as incompetent.
+However, most people with ADHD symptoms would prefer not to disclose their condition because of the stigma attached to mental health conditions because they do not want to be judged as incompetent.
 Also, these situations need to be navigated carefully.

 Strategies for the Workplace